Skip to main content

 30% of organizations cite failure to coordinate across units as the greatest challenge to executing strategy.

-When you are working on organization-wide goals, collaboration and planning with other teams are critical to your collective success.
+When you are working on organization-wide goals, collaboration and planning with other teams is critical to your collective success.

-Huddle with the teams you work with most closely prior to the start of the quarter so you can get on their agenda before they set and lock in their goals.
+Huddle with the teams you work with most closely before the start of the quarter so you can get on their agenda before they set and lock in their goals.

 I collaborate consistently with a few teams, and we have set a recurring meeting before the start of each quarter to get aligned and on each other’s agenda.